Key topics: Ground rent, poor service, administration costs

 What evidence was provided?

-Ground rent demands, invoice, communication
+Ground rent demand, the original invoice, other demands, communication

 What was decided and why?

-1. The evidence showed:
+The evidence showed:

-- the lease allowed the agent to claim all costs and expenses due to potential legal proceedings with the complainant
+- the lease allowed the managing agent to claim all costs and expenses due to potential legal proceedings with the complainant

 How can you avoid this happening in future?